plentifullack/solitaire/README.md

 ```

-If you command a source without a required destination, the next command will choose the destination.
+If you command a source without also providing the required destination, the next command will choose the destination.
 To cancel a selected source, re-enter the source as destination.

 To restock an empty stock pile from the discards, use the **s** command.